awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 This section contains procedures for setting up a subdomain on a server you own to automatically redirect users to the open and click tracking servers operated by Amazon SES\.
 There are two steps involved in setting up these domains\.
 First, you configure the subdomain itself, and then you set up a configuration set to use the custom domain\.
 This topic contains procedures for completing both of these steps\.

-## Part 1: Setting up a Domain for Handling Open and Click Link Redirects<a name="configure-custom-open-click-domain"></a>
+## Part 1: Setting up a domain for handling open and click link redirects<a name="configure-custom-open-click-domain"></a>

 The specific procedures for setting up a redirect domain vary depending on your web hosting provider \(and your Content Delivery Network, if you use an HTTPS server\)\.
 The procedures in the following sections provide general guidance rather than specific steps\.

-### Option 1: Configuring an HTTP Domain<a name="configure-custom-open-click-domain-http"></a>
+### Option 1: Configuring an HTTP domain<a name="configure-custom-open-click-domain-http"></a>

 If you plan to use an HTTP domain to handle open and click links \(as opposed to an HTTPS domain\), the process for configuring the subdomain involves only a few steps\.

 **Note**
 If you set up a custom domain that uses the HTTP protocol, and you send an email that contains links that use the HTTPS protocol, your customers may see a warning message when they click the links in your email\.
 If you plan to send emails that contain links that use the HTTPS protocol, you should use an HTTPS domain for handling open and click tracking events\.

-If you plan to use an HTTPS subdomain, follow the procedures in [Option 2: Configuring an HTTPS Domain](#configure-custom-open-click-domain-https) instead\.
+If you plan to use an HTTPS subdomain, follow the procedures in [Option 2: Configuring an HTTPS domain](#configure-custom-open-click-domain-https) instead\.

 **To set up an HTTP subdomain for handling open and click links**

 1. If you have not already done so, create a subdomain to use for open and click tracking links\.
 We recommend that you create a subdomain that is specifically dedicated to handling these links\.

 1. Verify the subdomain for use with Amazon SES\.
-For more information, see [Verifying Domains in Amazon SES](verify-domains.md)\.
+For more information, see [Verifying domains in Amazon SES](verify-domains.md)\.

 1. Modify the DNS record for the subdomain\.
 In the DNS record, add a new CNAME record that redirects requests to the Amazon SES tracking domain\.
 The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
 The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)
 **Note**
 Depending on your web hosting provider, it may take several minutes for the changes you make to the subdomain's DNS record to take effect\.
 Your web hosting provider or IT organization can provide additional information about these delays\.

-### Option 2: Configuring an HTTPS Domain<a name="configure-custom-open-click-domain-https"></a>
+### Option 2: Configuring an HTTPS domain<a name="configure-custom-open-click-domain-https"></a>

 You can also use an HTTPS domain for tracking link clicks\.
 To set up an HTTPS domain for tracking links, you have to perform some additional steps, beyond those required for [setting up an HTTP domain](#configure-custom-open-click-domain-http)\.